Introduction

 }

-: The device code should be hidden from the user, and is used to identify this authorization request when polling to see if the user has entered their code successfully.
+- device_code: The device code should be hidden from the user and is used to identify this authorization request when polling to see if the user has entered the code successfully.

-: How long the we should wait between polling requests to see if the user has entered the code.
+- interval: How long the user should wait between polling requests to see if the user has entered the code.

-Now that we know the two calls we need to make, let's put them together into some python-like pseudocode.
+Now that we know the calls we need to make, let's put them together into some Python-like pseudocode.
 Remember, it's possible for our device code to expire, so we need to handle that possibility when setting up our logic:

 def authorize_with_frame():